 Although Magical reversal squads supposedly are alerted in the case of splinching.
 Or are they?
 Why didn’t a magical reversal squad respond to Ron’s splinching?

-For that matter why couldn’t Harry have simply left with the Dursleys, when the Dursleys did, and gone with them to a neutral point somewhere well away from #4 and side-alonged with someone else?
+For that matter why couldn’t Harry have simply left with the Dursleys, when the Dursleys did, and gone with them to a neutral point somewhere well away from #4, been dropped off, and then side-alonged with someone else?
 If it was safe for them why wouldn’t it be safe for him?
 I seriously doubt that anyone sitting in a Ministry office could be able to tell who was being side-alonged when someone else is Apparating.
 Even if there is a master log of Apparations.
 And if there is, why didn’t anyone ever compare it with the dates of the DE’s known activities in the past?
 Presumably, if there is such a log, the log records who is doing the Apparating by name?
 And if it records destination, (or departure point) why didn’t someone send Aurors to the identified site to arrest them?

 (Answer: since Rowling had nothing for the bird to do in this story, she had to either kill her or make other arrangements.
 She decided could manage some additional cheap tear-jerking by killing her.
 Why couldn’t Hedwig have earned her keep at the Weasleys’?
 I doubt that Errol is still around.
 For that matter, why couldn’t Ginny take Hedwig to Hogwarts?)